admurali/routemap-express-mw/README.md

 ## Motivation

-We wanted to create a middleware that we can reuse across our projects to streamline and speed up development using NodeJS and express framework.
+Routemap provides ready made utilities for designing your REST APIs.
+Routemap is a reusable middleware to streamline and accelerate development using Node.js and express framework.

-Routemap will also us to create modular functions that we can reuse across controllers.
+Here you can create modular functions that can be reused across controllers.

 ## Description

-Routemap at core is used to maintain a stack of promises that will eventually chain towards a meaningful response for the user.
+Routemap is used to maintain a stack of promises that will eventually chain towards a standard http status response.
 Routemap's callstack can be used to dynamically add promise chains during execution.

-Routemap's logging mechanism will ensure all method names are logged into the console with result.
-Routemap's promises, when implemented correctly, end with a resolve or reject.
-On a rejection due to error, all query and body parameters along with the method name, line and error message are logged to the console and other transports you have specified using `logging-express-mw`.
+Routemap's logging mechanism will record all method names providing built-in traceability.
+Routemap's promises result in a resolve or reject.
+On a rejection due to error, all query and body parameters, error messages, and method names are logged using transports you have specified in `logging-express-mw`.

 Please configure and setup `logging-express-mw` using https://github.com/admurali/logging-express-mw